Apra487/Twitter-Bot/README.md

 # Twitter-Bot
-A nodejs based twitter bot that tweets, retweets and like tweets autoomatically.
+A nodejs based twitter bot that tweets, retweets and like tweets automatically.